What To Do When You See A Dog Out In Frigid Weather

 Here is a chart based on The Tufts Animal Condition and Care (TACC) system (PDF).
 This nifty infographic uses several components to give a guideline as to when it is too cold for different breed/body types.
 The people at Pet Plan Insurance created the info graph and here is a link to their info.
 PET PLAN

 This may be a bit tougher decision to make.
 You are visiting your Mom and notice that guy down the road's Lab is out in the backyard, curled up in the tightest imaginable ball inside a wooden dog house with no blanket or bedding of any sort.
 It's snowing, windy and the wind chill puts it at zero or below.
 Do you go knock on his door and tell him his dog looks cold?
-That could cause issues for your Mom or he may takes his annoyance out of the dog.
+That could cause issues for your Mom or he may takes his annoyance out on the dog or YOU.
 Do you call the police or animal control?
 You are the only neighbor who can see into the backyard and he would know it was you or your Mom.

 Even though they have fur coats, it may compare to use wearing a sweater outside, not swaddled in ermine.
 Plus, the fur on dog's paws is not thick and protective enough for sub-frigid weather.
 So let go of the "for coat" rationalization.